 Northern pike are freshwater fish with elongated bodies and flattened, duckbill-shaped snouts.
 Their mouths comprise half the length of their head and are full of sharp teeth.
 Northern pike are dark green to gray in color on their backs and sides with rows of pale, oval spots (wavy lines in juveniles).
 The coloration on their bellies is white to yellow.
 Their pectoral (behind the gills) fins are usually tinted orange and the pelvic (belly) fins are commonly mottled with dark blotches.
-Most northern pike measure 6 to 24 inches in length.
-The largest northern pike recorded in North America was from Canada and measured 43 inches and weighed 31.3 pounds.
+Most northern pike measure 16 to 24 inches in length.

 Northern pike are not currently found in California.
 Northern pike were found in Frenchman Reservoir in Plumas County, California in 1988, and were eradicated from the reservoir in 1991 and tributary streams in the Sierra Valley in 1992.
 Northern pike were discovered in Lake Davis, Plumas County in 1994.
 An unsuccessful eradication effort occurred in 1997 and northern pike were found again in Lake Davis in 1999.
 Northern pike were successfully eradicated from California in 2007.
 Northern pike are native to Eurasia and North America, including most of Canada, Alaska and the interior northern United States from northwestern Vermont and northern West Virginia in the east, across the Great Lakes Region to northeastern Montana and northeastern Kansas in the west.
 Northern pike are currently found in many areas outside of their native range in the United States and Europe, and have also been introduced to Africa.